acturtle/cashflower/docs/input.rst

 |

-By default, the identifiers of policies are stored in the column :code:`policy_id`.
+By default, the identifiers of policies are stored in the column :code:`id`.
 The column name can be changed in the :code:`settings.py`.

 ..
 IMPORTANT::